Vasudevanand Saraswati: Sai Baba, Shirdi

 Sai Baba of Shirdi was a contemporary saint, also considered an incarnation of Dattatreya by his devotees.
-A major disciple of Sai Baba, Pundalika Rao met Swami Maharaj during his stay at Rajamahendri in Andhra Pradesh.
+A major disciple of Sai Baba, Pundalika Rao, who hailed from Nanded Maharashtra during the Nizam period went to meet Swami Maharaj.
+Swamiji at that time was residing at Rajamahendri in Andhra Pradesh.
 After offering a keertan (devotional song singing) service in the presence of Swami Maharaj, the Swami Maharaj asked Pundalika Rao about his plans.
 Pundalika Rao told Maharaj that he was on his way to Shirdi to see his guru Sai Baba.
 Swami Maharaj gave a coconut to Pundalika Rao saying, "Please give this to my brother".
 Pundalika Rao accepted the coconut and left for Shirdi, with his group of people.

 On the way, one morning, the group halted at Kopargaon station, where Pundalika Rao went away to perform the daily religious services.
 His companions, feeling hungry, proceeded to eat some snacks they had packed.
 It turned out the snacks were rather too spicy and hot.
 Everyone was thirsting for water, which, on that hot summer day was not readily available.
 Some resourceful members decided to break the coconuts in the baggage to satiate their thirst.
 Among these coconuts, the one from Swami Maharaj was also broken and consumed.
 The snacks and the coconut were offered to Pundalika Rao too on his return.
 When they reached Shirdi, Pundalika Rao was dismayed by the cold reception he got from Sai Baba, who turned his back on the group and shouted abuses "thieves and scoundrels!" at them.
 This was markedly in contrast to the loving reception Pundalika Rao almost always got from Baba.
 He was stricken with remorse and threw himself at the feet of Baba begging forgiveness.
 Baba shouted at him, "Where is the coconut my brother gave me?
 Get me my coconut first!"
 Pundalika Rao, unaware of its disposal, asked his companions for it.
 It was only when they confessed to having eaten it that he realised the sacrilege.
 Having impressed upon Pundalika Rao and others of the esteem he had for his "brother's" coconut, Sai Baba gave up his feigned anger and rebuked them for the sacrilege.